cal-overflow/serverless-security-system/client/README.md

 # serverless-security-system
 ## Client
 A "Client" is more-or-less a camera + computer that has the purpose of recording footage and periodically sending it to the cloud storage. \
-Little or no video processing is done at the client-side to allow "weak" computers (such as a raspberry pi) to act as the client.
+Very minimal video processing is done at the client-side to allow less powerful computers (such as a raspberry pi) to act as the client.

 ## Client software
 Linux: Run the client software using docker.